Regional Development Victoria

 BWEZ will also be home to Ballarat Freight Hub, which is jointly funded by the Victorian and Australian Governments and will be delivered by the Department of Transport and Planning.
 The hub will provide infrastructure and access to road, rail and ports, encouraging employment growth in Ballarat and the surrounding region.

-We continue to work with Development Victoria, the Department of Transport and Planning, the Australian Government and the City of Ballarat to develop this land in stages.
+We continue to work with Development Victoria, the Department of Transport and Planning, the Australian Government and the City of Ballarat to develop this land in stages, with more than $70 million having been invested in the creation of industrial land at the precinct since 2015.